 Nurse anesthetists have been providing anesthesia care to patients in the United States for 150 years.
 As one of the oldest existing educational programs for nurse anesthetists, the University of Cincinnati Nurse Anesthesia program has a long history of academic and clinical excellence.

 Certified Registered Nurse Anesthetists (CRNAs) are advanced practice nurses and anesthesia professionals who safely administer approximately 32 million anesthetics each year in the United States.
 As a CRNA, you will provide anesthesia care to patients before, during, and after surgery or childbirth.
 You will practice with a high degree of autonomy as you work collaboratively with other healthcare providers such as surgeons, anesthesiologists, dentists, and podiatrists.

 The UC Nurse Anesthesia program requires 28 months (seven semesters) of full-time study.
 Clinical experience begins in the first semester to allow students to integrate and apply concepts learned in the classroom.
-The last MSN cohort will be admitted Fall 2015.

 We're excited to announce effective January 2016, the program will transition to a BSN to DNP program pending approval by the Council on Accreditation.
 Watch for upcoming details.